grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Stack series

 _Stacking_ allows Grafana to display series on top of each other.
 Be cautious when using stacking in the visualization as it can easily create misleading graphs.
-To read more about why stacking might not be the best approach, refer to [Stacked Area Graphs Are Not Your Friend](https://everydayanalytics.ca/2014/08/stacked-area-graphs-are-not-your-friend.html).
+To read more about why stacking might not be the best approach, refer to [Stacked Area Graphs Are Not Your Friend](https://everydayanalytics.ca/2014/08/stacked-area-graphs-are-not-your-friend.html) <---- (This is is unreachable).

 ![Stack option](/static/img/docs/time-series-panel/stack-option-v9.png)